 If you’re going for status, the 15 elite nights towards status annually is incredibly valuable as well, and makes it easier to earn Platinum status.

 Card Showdown: Bonvoy Boundless Vs. Bonvoy Bold

-To me, the Boundless Card is better than the Bold Card because it’s worth paying $95 per year for the anniversary free night certificate.
+To me, the Boundless Card is better than the Bold Card because it’s worth paying the annual fee for the anniversary free night certificate.
 The card also has a significantly better welcome bonus.